dachcom-digital/pimcore-members/README.md

 But no worries, it's still simple to integrate.

 > There is also a class installer command.
 If your not using any special class configuration, feel free to use this command: `$ bin/console members:install:class`
+> Use the `-o` argument to also install the SsoIdentity Class

 You need two classes: User and Group.
 So let's create it: